Many veterinary services can be provided in the comfort of your home…

 Step 3: Lessen your pet’s stress.
 Having a new person, especially a vet, enter your home can be stressful for cats and dogs.
 Giving your pet a treat can work wonders.
 Even better, hand me the treat to give to your pet!
 This can in most cases ‘break the ice’ with a nervous pet.
 If any health or nutritional concerns preclude the use of treats, a favourite toy or even a bite of your pet’s regular food is fine, too.

 Step 4: Tell me your concerns.
-Let’s find a comfortable space to talk so I can get a detailed history and greater understanding of your concerns and goals as they apply to your pet.
+Let’s find a comfortable space to talk so I can get a detailed history and a greater understanding of your concerns and goals as they apply to your pet.

 Step 5: I will proceed with the examination.
 I will still need those treats and toys to continue to build a positive relationship with your pet.
 The examination would usually take place on the hallway or kitchen floor, but for some pets, handling is better done on a raised horizontal surface such as a countertop or table.